January 15, 2026 (1mo ago) — last updated February 28, 2026 (4d ago)

 • Segment audiences: target engaged users or high-NPS customers first.

 • A/B test placements: modal, corner slide-in, or persistent bar.
-Always include a clear dismiss button.
+Always include a clear dismiss option.

 2. Tiered Reward Structures